“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 The height and width of a standard adult wheelchair can vary depending on the specific model and manufacturer.
 Still, there are some general guidelines for their dimensions.

 The width of a standard wheelchair is typically between 23 and 27 inches (58 to 69 cm), but the most common width is 26 inches (66 cm).
-This width is measured across the widest point of the wheelchair, which is usually the wheels or the armrests.
+This width is measured across the widest point of the wheelchair, typically at the wheels or armrests.

 The height of a standard wheelchair is typically around 36 inches (91 cm), measured from the ground to the top of the wheelchair’s backrest.